How to Install Thunderbird as DEB (Not Snap) in Ubuntu 24.04

 Another Way: Install Thunderbird from official Linux tarball

-The PPA is the best choice for those who hate running the mail client in sandbox, IMO!
-Just for choice, user can choose the portable tarball offered by Mozilla.
+The PPA is a good choice for those who hate running the mail client in sandbox!
+For choice, user can choose the portable tarball offered by Mozilla.

 1. First, click download the Linux tarball from Thunderbird website: